Bryan Clauson: Racing career

 Clauson joined the Tony Stewart Racing Silver Crown team in USAC 2010.
-During this season he was successful in winning the USAC National Midget championship for his own team, as well as the first-ever USAC National Drivers championship.
+During this season he was successful in winning the USAC National Midget championship for his team, as well as the first-ever USAC National Drivers championship.
 Clauson earned a $300,000 scholarship to compete in all six Indy Lights oval races in 2011.

-Clauson ran the 2012 Indianapolis 500 with Sarah Fisher Hartman Racing, but finished 30th with mechanical problems.
+Clauson ran the 2012 Indianapolis 500 with Sarah Fisher Hartman Racing, but finished thirtieth with mechanical problems.

 Clauson won the USAC Sprint Car Championship in 2012, and repeated in 2013.

 Following the 2013 season, Clauson replaced Jerry Coons Jr. in the Joe Dooling/Rusty Kunz number 63 Westin Packaged Meats Esslinger powered Midget.
-On January 18, 2014, he won the Chili Bowl Nationals at the Tulsa Expo Center, while teammate Michael Pickens, driving the number 63 Dooling Machine, Esslinger powered midget, flipped with 11 to go.
+On January 18, 2014, he won the Chili Bowl Nationals at the Tulsa Expo Center, while teammate Michael Pickens, driving the number 63 Dooling Machine, Esslinger powered midget, flipped with eleven to go.
 Later that year, the Gold Crown Nationals at Eldora Speedway were postponed after a 5-hour rain delay, the next day they resumed racing and he led all 25 laps of the race for his first Gold Crown Midget win, holding off Christopher Bell in the No. 71 KKM midget.

 Clauson returned to the Indy 500 in 2015, driving for the KV Racing Technology/Jonathan Byrd's Racing team, finishing 31st after an accident while moving out of the way for a faster car.
 He also competed in the "Kokomo Classic" at Kokomo Speedway later that evening, where he finished 2nd to Kevin Thomas, Jr. in a photo finish.

-Clauson was attempting to compete in 200 races in 2016 which is being billed as "The Chasing 200 Tour, Circular Insanity".
+Clauson was attempting to compete in two-hundred races in 2016 which is being billed as "The Chasing 200 Tour, Circular Insanity".
 The tour included the 100th Indianapolis 500, USAC Midget and Sprint cars, World of Outlaws (WoO) sprint cars, and wingless sprint cars.
 He normally ran about 150 shows per year; he hoped to double up by racing some 360 wingless sprint car class cars at 410 (WoO / USAC) winged sprint car events.
 Clauson traveled the country living out of a mobile home.
 The IndyCar Series announced during its series banquet on October 4, 2016, that Clauson was named INDYCAR Nation Fan Favorite driver as voted on by the fans.